 Amanda P., High School Student - Class of 2019

-Our philosophy is that everyone is different, and we must customize a program to meet every student’s individual needs.
+Our philosophy is that everyone is different, and we must customize a program to meet every individual's needs.

-Mission: To improve a student’s quality of life by identifying and assessing a student's challenges and providing the appropriate support to promote success.
+Mission: To improve YOUR quality of life by identifying and assessing YOUR challenges and providing appropriate recommendations that promote success.

 Vision: To improve the lives of our students, one challenge at a time.

-Goals: To identify and evaluate a student's executive funtion challenges and provide customized recommendations and support that promote success.
+Goals: To identify and evaluate a student's executive function challenges, and to provide customized recommendations that promote success.